alantech/iasql/docs/docs/getting_started.md

 # Getting started

-[IaSQL](https://iasql.com) is SaaS to manage AWS infrastructure via a [CLI](/install) that provisions a Postgres database loaded with tables representing AWS services in your AWS account/IAM.
-Which tables are loaded into an [IaSQL database](/database) is configured based on what [modules](/module) are installed.
-Once modules are installed, simply connect to the database with the PG connection string using your preferred ORM or driver, run `INSERT` or `UPDATE` queries, and finally run the `apply` CLI command to provision infrastructure.
+[IaSQL](https://iasql.com) is a SaaS to manage infrastructure via a [CLI](/install) that provisions a Postgres database loaded with tables representing AWS services.
+The rows in the tables represent the infrastructure in your AWS account.
+Which tables are loaded into an [IaSQL database](/database) is configured based on what [IaSQL modules](/module) are installed in the db.
+Once the desired modules are installed, simply connect to the database with the PG connection string using your preferred method, run `INSERT` or `UPDATE` queries, and finally run the `apply` CLI command to provision infrastructure in your AWS account.

 ## What part of the documentation should I look at?